johan162/themeltspice/README.md

 $> _
 ```

 This will store the new theme at the end of the existing theme file.
-If a theme with this name already exsts an error message will be printed informing about this.
+If a theme with this name already exists an error message will be displayed informing about this.

 <div class="page"/>